Sarthakbhardwaj/document-summarizer/README.md

 Our Model:

-we have followed a research paper (https://www.aclweb.org/anthology/I17-1081.pdf) so our model applies a four stage approach to create a summary concept map:
+we have followed a research paper (https://www.aclweb.org/anthology/I17-1081.pdf) so this model applies a four stage approach to create a summary concept map:
   1. Concept and relation extraction
   2. FIltering
   3. Concept graph construction